Chicken Feed Calculator

 What Your Total Feed Needed Means

-This figure tells you exactly how many pounds of feed to purchase to keep your flock healthy and productive.
-It helps you translate biological needs into a tangible shopping list or storage plan.
+This figure provides an estimate of how many pounds of feed to purchase to keep your flock healthy and productive.
+It provides information to help translate biological needs into a tangible shopping list or storage plan.

 Raising Chicks (0-8 Weeks)

 For new chicks, feed needs start small but grow weekly.
-You should expect to purchase about 10 to 12 pounds of starter feed per chick during their first two months to ensure strong bone development.
+One may consider expect to purchase about 10 to 12 pounds of starter feed per chick during their first two months to ensure strong bone development.

 Maintaining a Laying Flock